redacademy/lovesea-fall-2017/themes/lovesea/README.md

 Wordpress site for Love Sea Wedding Photography.
 We are making a site!

 # Project
-This is multi-page website that represents the skills of Lovesea as a natural-light photographer in the Tofino area.
+This is multi-page website that showcases the skills of Lovesea as a natural-light photographer in the Tofino area.

 # Learning Experience
 This project required us to build on exsisting skills while learning many new ones.
-Each team member was able to to demonstrate strong communitcational skills and understanding while troubleshooting obstacles thoughout the entire process.
+Each team member was able to to demonstrate strong communication skills and understanding while troubleshooting obstacles thoughout the entire process.
 Learning a basic understanding of the Designer's process was important while merging ideas and concepts.
-We have all expanded our knowloedge of how to optomize the Wordpress features and by the end of this we have become a lot more comfortable and confident with this open source website creation tool.
+We have all expanded our knowloedge of how to optimize the Wordpress features and by the end of this we have become a lot more comfortable and confident with this open source website creation tool.

 # Technology